 How often do I need to clean an automatic dog feeder?

-The bowl should be washed daily, just like any normal food bowl.
-The hopper and dispensing mechanism need cleaning every 2 to 4 weeks.
-Empty the hopper completely, wipe it out with a damp cloth, and let it dry before refilling.
-Check the dispensing chute for kibble dust and residue, which can build up over time and cause jamming.
-Most models have removable parts that make this process straightforward.
-Don’t use harsh chemicals; warm water and mild soap are sufficient.
+The bowl should be washed daily, just like a normal food bowl.
+The hopper and dispensing mechanism need to be cleaned every 2 to 4 weeks.
+Empty the hopper completely, wipe it with a damp cloth, and let it dry before refilling.

 What happens if the WiFi goes down?